StackNest Documentation

 The plugins folder is usually at server-folder/plugins/.
 Any config files the plugin creates will appear inside a subfolder with the plugin's name, e.g. plugins/YourPlugin/config.yml.

-Instead of downloading a JAR and deploying it to your own server, you can ask StackNest to boot a real Paper 1.21.1 server instance, load your plugin, and return a structured diagnostic report — all within the browser, in under 60 seconds.
+Instead of downloading a JAR and deploying it to your own server, you can ask StackNest to boot a real Paper 26.1 server instance, load your plugin, and return a structured diagnostic report — all within the browser, in under 60 seconds.
+You can test both StackNest-generated plugins and plugins you have built yourself — just upload the JAR directly.

 How to use it

-2. Once generation succeeds, click the Test on Server button in the action bar (Starter and above only).
+2. For StackNest-generated plugins: click Test on Server in the action bar once generation succeeds (Starter and above only).

 3. A results panel slides open and streams the test output.
 It takes roughly 30–60 seconds.